Activities, Attractions and Must-Dos in Pago Pago & Tutuila

 Adventures Unlimited Waterbikes (3) CREDIT AmericanSamoaPocketGuide.com

-That's right, if you want to make your Pago Pago Harbor exploration totally unique, check out the waterbike rentals with Adventures Unlimited.
+That's right, if you want to make your Pago Pago Harbor exploration totally unique, check out the waterbike tours with Adventures Unlimited.

-These unusual contraptions, essentially a bicycle mounted on two canoes that creates a surprisingly stable and fun watercraft, may be slow and require wide turns, but they provide an entertaining and memorable way to discover the harbour's hidden gems.
+These unusual contraptions, essentially a bicycle mounted on two canoes, create a surprisingly stable and fun watercraft that provides an entertaining and memorable way to discover the harbour's hidden gems.

 Location: